Skip to main content

 Book an appointment with our team →

 Other potential causes include dental trauma from an injury, bruxism (habitual teeth grinding), a recent dental procedure, or an abscess — a pocket of infection that may develop at the root tip.
+Each of these conditions affects the nerve differently, which is why the duration and intensity of pain can vary so widely.

 Understanding Tooth Anatomy and Nerve Function

 Each tooth is made up of several layers.
 The outermost layer — enamel — is the hardest substance in the human body and acts as a protective shield.
-Beneath the enamel lies dentine, a slightly softer layer that contains microscopic tubules leading towards the centre of the tooth.
+Beneath the enamel lies dentine, a slightly softer layer that contains microscopic tubules (tiny channels) leading towards the centre of the tooth.

 At the very core of each tooth sits the dental pulp.
 This is a chamber of soft tissue containing nerves, blood vessels, and connective tissue.
 The pulp is responsible for sensing temperature, pressure, and pain.
+It also plays a vital role during tooth development, supplying nutrients as the tooth forms.

-When the protective layers of enamel and dentine are compromised, the pulp becomes vulnerable.
 If bacteria reach the pulp, a condition known as pulpitis may develop.
 Pulpitis can be reversible (where the inflammation is mild and the pulp may recover once the cause is treated) or irreversible (where the damage is too extensive for the pulp to heal on its own).
+This distinction is a key factor in determining how long dental nerve pain lasts and what treatment approach may be appropriate.

 Decayed tooth before white filling treatment by Dr Kamran at Emergency Dentist London